-The 3D model of the glass instrument will be made by flute maker Matti Kähönen.
-It will consist of transparent materials: 12 glass pipes and a Plexiglas sound board with air holes and glass decorations.
-The instrument will not played by blowing but by moving the hand to control the air flow in the holes.
-Sound production will be challenging and will require the adoption of a special technique.
+The 3D model of the glass instrument is made by flute maker Matti Kähönen.
+It consist of transparent materials: 12 glass pipes and a Plexiglas sound board with air holes and glass decorations.
+The instrument is not played by blowing but by moving the hand to control the air flow in the holes.
+Sound production is challenging and require the adoption of a special technique.

 of Gustav Mahler (1860–1911) depicts the composer on the eve of his Sixth

 Symphony’s premiere (the cover of weekly journal Die Muskete (19/01/1907).
 Mahler’s composition violated prevalent conventions and

 musical structures.
 It includes sounds made of unusual instruments such as a

-The wooden parts of the imaginary instrument will be made by joiner Antti Salmela from Rauma, Finland and the instrument was finished off by Niko Rissanen from Helsinki.
-The playable parts will consist of readymades suspended in a wooden frame, such as a cowbell, a ratchet and a horn, as well as a kettledrum from the late 19th century.
+The wooden parts of the imaginary instrument is made by joiner Antti Salmela from Rauma, Finland and the instrument was finished off by Niko Rissanen from Helsinki.
+The playable parts consist of readymades suspended in a wooden frame, such as a cowbell, a ratchet and a horn, as well as a kettledrum from the late 19th century.